kushagra-18/Data-Structures-and-Algo/readme.md

 # Data-Structures-and-Algo

-### This repo contains the c++ code for 450 DSA questions and some other practice questions
+### This repo contains the c++ code for 450 DSA questions along with some other practice questions.

 #### Question sheet is provided by youtube <a href = "https://www.youtube.com/watch?v=4iFALQ1ACdA&ab_channel=LoveBabbar" > Love Babber </a>